Ann-Marie Campbell

 Ann-Marie Campbell (born 1965) is a Jamaican-American business executive.
 Since January 2016, she has been the executive vice president of U.S. stores for The Home Depot.
-She began working at Home Depot as a part-time cashier during college, and rose through the ranks to her current position.
+She began working at Home Depot in 1985 as a part-time cashier during college and rose to her current position.
 She has received numerous honors, including being named to Fortune's 2014, 2016, 2018 and 2020 list of 50 Most Powerful Women in Business.

 Early life and education

 Born in Kingston, Jamaica, she is the youngest of four children and the only girl.
 Her father died in a car accident at age 26, when Ann-Marie was one and a half.
 Her grandmother, herself a divorced mother of 10, helped her mother raise her.
 Her grandmother owned a furniture and appliance store, where Ann-Marie worked during the summer and school breaks.
 During the school year, she boarded at Holy Childhood High School, a Catholic school for girls.

 After graduating high school in 1981, she and her mother and brothers immigrated to the United States, settling in Miami.
 She earned an M.B.A. at the J. Mack Robinson College of Business at Georgia State University (GSU) in 2005, after completing a bachelor's degree in philosophy.